+Additionally, the ASR Dutch Science Park Fund draws up its own annual ESG policy, in line with the aforementioned a.s.r. real estate ESG policy, which sets out its specific sustainability objectives.
+This policy is also published on the website of a.s.r. real estate.
 The Fund's vision on environmental, social and governance (ESG) is to accommodate the interests of tenants and investors in the best possible way by creating and maintaining assets that have long-term value from both a financial and a social perspective, and to achieve this in a sound and responsible manner with engaged and aware partners and employees.
 To work towards these goals, the Fund develops a strategic environmental, social and governance (ESG) policy around four themes:

-- 1. Planet: committed to making a positive impact on climate and society; - 2.
-Property: sustainable real estate portfolio; - 3.
-Partners: building long-term relationships with sustainable partners; - 4.
-People: healthy & satisfied employees.
+- 1. Impact: positive impact on science park ecosystems - 2.
+Sustainability: limiting of negative impact on environment and society - 3.
+Partners: sustainable partners in long-term - 4.
+People: sound business practices and healthy and satisfied employees